xterm-inator/MikroGuard/README.md

 # MikroGuard
-### **Recently renamed from microguard.
-For now the microguard ghcr image will continue to be updated inline with the new mikroguard ghcr for backwards compatibility, But would recommend switching to the new image.
-No migration steps are needed, the only difference is the name and the new mikroguard image won't have versions before v1.1.4

 MikroGuard is a robust web-based management tool designed to streamline the handling of WireGuard VPN clients on MikroTik routers.
 It simplifies user addition, access revocation, and provides a real-time view of connection statistics.